W0ngWh/Phyt-On-Game/README.md

 get it here at:
 https://sourceforge.net/projects/wampserver/

-2. We included the database .sql file for the system.
+2. I've included the database .sql file for the system.
 It can be found as "phytondb.sql"

 3. Please open phpMyAdmin in the Wamp server, then create a new database named: